 The carbon accounting and verification processes conducted as part of registering an Australasian EPD can closely align with steps 1 and 4 above.
 Depending on the specifics of the Australasian EPD, additional information may be required to align the data with the Standard.

 Any product or service with an Australasian EPD must still complete steps 2, 3 and 5 above before certification against the Product & Service Standard can be granted.

-Types of Australasian EPDs and the impact on carbon neutral certification the European Standard EN 15804, which is based on ISO 14025 but contains more specific details.
+Types of Australasian EPDs and the impact on carbon neutral certification

+Two standards underpin the development of Australasian EPDs.
+The International Standard ISO 14025 is at the basis of all EPDs, regardless of the type of product.
+For construction products, EPDs also follow the European Standard EN 15804, which is based on ISO 14025 but contains more specific details.
 The streamlined process for achieving carbon neutral certification is dependent on which standard the Australasian EPD is based upon.